 Okay, the call is addressing me (as I’m addressing you) and it matters that it is me; yet it also matters that I could be anyone whomsoever, which could be you.

-So I’m called and, what’s more, the situation in which I’m found and is defining my existence is also called.
+So I’m called and, what’s more, the situation in which I’m found and which is defining my existence is also called.
 I am, as you are, only ever to be found in a situation, and this situation—any situation—has conditions operating within it and constituting it.
 And with these called and addressed, I can’t ignore the conditions of my existence, and it would be the same for anyone.

 The call hasn’t stopped addressing me, and as it continues what I can’t stop hearing is the ‘calling’ of a vocation.
 Nothing in me wants to deny or ridicule this calling, but I have to say that it is not at all straightforward—what comes is a vocation that is the revocation of every vocation.

 This much I can say: the vocation of revocation is remarkable in that it doesn’t really bring a task to be done.
 With the vocation of revocation an internal tension occurs as vocation is set in relation to itself in the form of ‘as not’.
 And what this brings (at least for me) is nothing other than deactivation.
 It’s not negation.
-It’s not destruction.
+It’s not destructive.
 Something else is going on.

 So, I’m being called, but I’m not called away.
 I stay exactly where I am, and what happens is that the conditions that situate me, steer me, constitute me, organise me, manage me, locate me, divide me and even abandon me are becoming exposed to deactivation.
 And deactivation brings a time that is unlike anything I know.
 Yet there is the feeling of intensification, and that’s the feeling of my heart near to breaking—but I’m not weeping.
 And I’m sure it would be the same for anyone.